JasonP02/JasonP02.github.io/_projects/wafer-analysis.md

 </div>

 ## Key Learnings
-• Advanced statistical process control methods
+• Advanced statistical process control methods.
-• Feature selection techniques
+• Feature selection techniques.
-• Dimensionality reduction strategies
+• Dimensionality reduction strategies.
-• Manufacturing process analysis
+• Manufacturing process analysis.

 ## Challenges & Solutions
 The primary challenge was understanding the significance of various process features and implementing proper data unfolding techniques for the time and feature dimensions.
 This was addressed through careful analysis of feature correlations and consultation with process documentation.